cwcentral/CarND-LaneLines-P1/README.md

 1. One potential shortcoming would be what would happen when the road has lots of curves or changes in elevation.
 Current slope estimate considers a good amount of distance away from the vehicle (field of view all the way to the horizon) to determine slope of the left and right lane lines.
 I added a variable, upper_boundary_y that can be used to shorten the horizon considered and solve the problem, but eventually will not work on extremely curvy or hilly roads.

 2. Another short coming is lighting.
-This pipeline will not work in the dark (no headlights).
+This pipeline will not work in the dark (no headlights), such as underpasses.
 Since I use feature extraction by color, yellows and whites may not be detected either by use of poor imagery, bright spots/headlights, oncoming car lighting, ground that is close to white or yellow colors, concrete texture (close to white), reflections/water, direct sunlight etc...

 In addition, this technique does not work in poor weather conditions.